 Prerequisites

-- Complete all lessons up to Apollo GraphQL tutorial – Lift Off Part 5 – Lesson Deploying Apollo Server
+- Complete Apollo GraphQL – Lift Off Part 5 (Deploying Apollo Server)

 - Install the AWS CLI

-- Configure the AWS CLI with user credentials
+- Configure the AWS CLI with your credentials

 npm install apollo-server-lambda